 Crisis Resources

-These resources are for when things become too hard and you are not sure how to make it through the day.
+These resources are for when things become too hard, and you are not sure how to make it through the day.

 Online Chat

-- National Suicide Prevention live online chat
+- 988 Suicide & Crisis Lifeline live online chat

 - IMAlive free online chat